uchicago-library/uchicago-library.github.io/docs/dibs.md

 - [ ] troubleshoot 404 page not displaying
 - [ ] fix internal server error when it can't connect to FOLIO
+- [ ] fix internal server error when the year of the item is null in FOLIO
 - [ ] fix confirmation email bug: it crashes when it sees a Unicode accent
+- [ ] fix `people-manager` to check whether user exists before creating it, and introduce a key constraint in the database
+- [ ] remove numeric restriction on barcodes to allow for ones that start with A (for analyze series)
+- [ ] there should be a way to display the contents of the *-problem file (perhaps on hover over the red exclamation mark)
+- [ ] hide the Process button if a directory with the right barcode doesn't exist in `dibs/unprocessed/scans` (maybe gray it out)
+- [ ] delete button, please, please, please
+- [ ] grey out "Process" button if the directory named after the barcode doesn't exist in `dibs_dropoff`

 ### `dibsiiif` PRs